-- Noisy overflights will be back at MSP, with fewer local passengers (paying higher fares), and the hub airline even more influential at the main airport.
+- Noisy overflights returned with fewer local passengers (paying higher fares), and the hub airline became even more influential.

 It is past time to plan a bigger site if Minnesota is keeping MSP as its big connecting hub for the right reasons.
-The airport commission, however, envisions a "thriving major connecting hub" at MSP, benefitting the hub airline (and the other major airlines by scheduling our-hub to their-hub flights.
+The airport commission, however, envisions a "thriving major connecting hubat MSP", benefitting the hub airline (and the other major airlines by scheduling our-hub to their-hub flights.
 That is not the right reason.
 Safety risks are not well quantified at airports, Flight safety risks vary with separations and speeds.
 The "probable cause" of an accident means the "immediate cause," and further investigation (of the accepted safety risks or management mistakes) are rare.
 That is a reason for a much larger airfield.

 Alternatively, 500 daily flights at MSP could be better economically than 800 for both business and family or personal air travel.
 The 1996 Law was short of facts when passed, and three events smashed all the forecasted growth; 9/11, the 2008recesion, and the pandemic, 2020--present.
-It also would be better for the environment and to limit global warming it would be far better.
+It also would be better for the environment, and to limit global warming, far better.

 THOSE ARE STILL THE QUESTIONS, originally studied as jets were introduced, interrupted by the legislature in 1996.
 Then by 9/11, a 2005 ground collision, the 2008 recession, and the 2010 near-mid-air-collision.
 The Metropolitan Airports Commission wrongly decided not to connect these delays to FAA's or the Commission's safety-risks acceptance level.